keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

     }
     ```

-5. **Update validation webhook and crd config:** To update the validation webhook and crd config of the metrics operator.
+5. **Update the validation webhook and crd config:** To update the validation webhook and crd config of the metrics operator.

    Add the provider name next to last providers on this
    [line](https://github.com/keptn/lifecycle-toolkit/blob/main/metrics-operator/api/v1beta1/keptnmetricsprovider_types.go#L29)